bookingactivities/booking-activities/readme.txt

 * Fix - Calendar field's Status option not saved if only one status was selected
 * Optimization - JS variables passed via PHP are now loaded only once, have been significantly reduced, and are filtered for the frontend
 * Optimization - Retrieve all users meta with a single query with bookacti_get_users_data
-* Dev - Make sure that the repeated events' occurences and exceptions are included in the repeat period when updated
+* Dev - Make sure that the repeated events' occurrences and exceptions are included in the repeat period when updated

 = 1.7.20 - 2020/02/22 =
 * Fix - Error while booking whithout WooCommerce